wokuApp/woku-clientapi/API.md

 - **file\*** ($binary)
   - This field must be an image or video file.
 For videos, prefer files with .mp4 extension.
 - **folderSecondaryKey** (text)
-  - This is an optional field.
-This key must be provided by the company owner to a company folder manually in the woku client interface.
+  - This field is optional.
+Upon completing this field, the woku will be stored in the Company Folder that holds this folder secondary key.
+- **parentFolderSecondaryKey** (text)
+  - This field is optional.
+Upon completing this field, the woku Folder will be stored in the Company Folder that holds this folder secondary key.
 - **clientEmail** (text)
   - This field must contain a valid email.
 This field is optional.